 block is code that might raise an exception.
 Several other Python keywords are associated with try

-and are used to define what should be done if different exceptions are raised or in different situations.
-These are except
+and are used to define what should be done if different exceptions are raised.
+These keywords are except

 , else